Stile Antico Youth Consort

 - singers with an interest in learning about Renaissance music;

 - singers who wish to study and rehearse music in considerable depth, and to explore a collaborative approach to music-making.
 The group will develop its own musical interpretation, to which all participants will be invited to contribute.

-Participants will also be offered the opportunity to work in smaller, one-to-a-part groups, if they would like to do so, to develop their consort singing skills further.
+Participants will also be offered the opportunity to work in smaller, one-to-a-part groups to develop their consort singing skills further.

 Why study with Stile Antico?

 We believe that ensemble singing is most enjoyable when all singers have the opportunity to contribute to musical interpretation.
 It is most rewarding when singers develop a sense of group cohesion and a high level of responsiveness to other singers.
 We want young singers not only to improve their vocal technique and accuracy, but to develop a whole range of musical skills.